Arizona, California, Nevada Propose New Approach for Post-2026 Colorado River Operations

 [Download Lower Basin post-2026 alternative letter]

-[Download copy of this press release]
+[Download a copy of this press release]